DanRioDev/opencode.nvim/README.md

 ## 📋 Requirements

 - Opencode (v0.6.3+ or more) CLI installed and available (see [Setting up opencode](#-setting-up-opencode) below)
+- For RPC functionality: opencode-rpc.lua plugin (included in this repository)

 ## 🚀 Installation